 - The presentation of both types is very similar to other forms of chronic pancreatitis.

 - Both types usually have an excellent long-term survival rate.
-However, there may be an association with pancreatic carcinoma - further research is needed.
+However, there may be an association with pancreatic carcinoma - further research is needed .
+One long-term study of patients with autoimmune chronic pancreatitis found that the incidence rate of developing pancreatic cancer ranged from 0% to 4.8% .

-There are many other causes and they are similar to those for acute pancreatitis:
+There are many other causes of chronic pancreatitis and they are similar to those for acute pancreatitis:

 - Biliary tract disease.